03 Greedo: Career

+Later in March, Greedo courted controversy by making disparaging remarks about deceased rapper Tupac Shakur in an interview with Billboard Magazine.
+Stating, in part, "Tupac sucks [...]
+He's delusional.
+He's a great actor.
+Part of his music shit was acting" When asked about the comments and the ensuing controversy in a later interview with Genius, Jackson stated that while the comments were taken out of context and he does enjoy some of Shakur's music, he did not feel a need to apologize as he feels the music is "not authentic" in contrast to his own.

-The night before his sentencing, Jackson met with fellow rappers Smokepurpp, Lil Pump, Lil Uzi Vert and Desto Dubb to record material produced by Fizzle.
-One of these tracks, "Bankteller," was simultaneously released on September 25, 2018, by Desto Dubb (through his SoundCloud page), Uprise, as well as No Jumper (both through YouTube) and has since gained some traction through promotion by Desto Dubb, Lil Pump, and Adam22.
-Before turning himself into authorities, Jackson promised to make a vault of 30 albums, he then said he had finished over 3,000 songs before beginning his 20-year sentence.
+Before turning himself into authorities, Jackson promised to make a vault of 30 albums; he then said he had finished over 3,000 songs before beginning his 20-year sentence.
+The day before he turned himself in, Jackson released his debut album God Level.

-On June 22, 2018, Jackson remixed his single "Never Bend" with fellow rapper Lil Uzi Vert.

-On July 5, 2019, Jackson and Blink-182 drummer Travis Barker released a joint EP Meet the Drummers.
+On July 5, 2019, Jackson and Blink-182 drummer Travis Barker released a joint EP, Meet the Drummers.

 In September 2019, Jackson and Kenny Beats released a new album titled Netflix & Deal.

-03 Greedo's eighth album, Load It Up Vol 01, was released on August 14, 2020.
-It was preceded by the single, "Drip Keep Going", featuring Key Glock.
+03 Greedo's eighth album, Load It Up Vol. 01, was released on August 14, 2020.
+It was preceded by the single "Drip Keep Going", featuring Key Glock.

 On February 4, 2022, Jackson released a new single titled "Pourin" featuring Mike Free and BlueBucksClan on Alamo Records via Sony Music Entertainment.
-Almost a year later, on January 9, 2023, Jackson released the Mike Free produced mixtape Free 03, which included the single.
+Almost a year later, on January 9, 2023, Jackson released the Mike Free–produced mixtape Free 03, which included the single.

+After being released from prison in early 2023, he started recording lots of new songs, and on March 17, 2023, he released "Bacc Like I Never Left", the first of two singles from his fifth studio album Halfway There, which was released 7 days later.